-DESCRIPTION: Our reputation, image and recognized brands significantly contribute to our business and success.
+TIME HORIZON: Short, medium and long term DESCRIPTION: Our reputation, image and recognized brands significantly contribute to our business and success.
 Our reputation and image are critical to retaining and growing our customer base and our relationships with other stakeholders.

-Damage to our business, reputation or image, or negative claims (even if inaccurate) or publicity, could adversely affect the demand for some of our products and adversely affect our sales, earnings, cash flow or financial condition.
+Damage to our business, reputation or image, or negative claims (even if inaccurate) or publicity, could adversely affect the demand for some of our products and adversely affect our sales, earnings, cash flows or financial condition.

-We work hard to maintain our reputation as an industry leader and continue to be recognized for our efforts and progress on our sustainability and ESG initiatives.
-The heightened focus on climate change has created opportunities to review our sustainability and ESG strategies and initiatives.
-Any actual or perceived failure to comply with new or additional laws, regulations or requirements relating to climate change, meet stakeholder expectations with respect to the impacts of our operations, or respond to changes in consumer behaviors and preferences may result in reduced demand for our products and adversely affect our business.
-We partner and collaborate with non-governmental organizations, customers, suppliers and regulators to foster open lines of communication and aid us in being responsive to stakeholder interests.
+We work hard to maintain our reputation as an industry leader and continue to be recognized for our efforts and progress on our sustainability initiatives.
+The heightened focus on climate change has created opportunities to review our sustainability strategies and initiatives.
+Any actual or perceived failure to comply with new or additional laws, regulations or requirements relating to climate change, meet stakeholder expectations with respect to the impacts of our operations, or respond to changes in consumer behaviors and preferences may result in reduced demand for our products and could adversely affect our business.
+Company performance on climate-related issues is important to a broad set of stakeholders, including our customers, investors, employees and communities in which we operate.
+We formally engage stakeholder groups for feedback during periodic updates to our priority topic assessment and regularly engage stakeholders during normal business operations.
+We partner and collaborate with nongovernmental organizations, customers, suppliers and regulators to foster open lines of communication and aid us in being responsive to stakeholder interests.